-Dr Chong is currently undertaking a PhD in the area of cognitive health.
+Dr Chong is currently undertaking a PhD in the area of dementia and cognitive health and its relationship to exercise and fitness.
 He has also been trying to increase community awareness of cognitive health, physical health and lifestyle changes needed for improved well being in both media and in community forums.
 His interests include playing badminton, and chasing after his two young children.

 Erica Pong (Physiotherapist)

 Erica Pong is a physiotherapist specializing in sports injuries and conditioning.
 She graduated from University of Melbourne and has continued her professional development in dry needling, Pilates and Ridgway Method.
 Erica uses her expertise to help elite athletes to weekend warriors to help achieve their health goals whether it be winning competitions or being a healthier self.
 Erica has presented talks on improving sports performance and posture in the office.

 When working with clients, Erica is hands on with her approach.
 She helps clients to fix pain with manual therapy, postural advice and prescribing exercise programs.
 Erica will often work with personal trainers and coaches to provide holistic care for her clients.
 To ensure the best outcomes, Erica help clients to perfect their techniques by having sessions at the gym or observing their training.
 In addition, Erica has taught clinical Pilates specializing in improving lower back pain and pelvic floor strengthening for new mothers.